-5. Tenant satisfaction
+4. Tenant satisfaction

-The external data provider (Customeyes) conducts a tenant satisfaction survey among the Fund's tenants every year.
-The topics in the survey include several aspects of the building, the environment and the property management.
+The external data provider Keepfactor conducts a tenant satisfaction survey among the Fund's tenants every two years.
+The topics in the survey include several aspects of the building and the property management.
 The tenants are asked to grade each factor with a score from 1 to 10 and to weigh individual aspects to indicate which they believe are the most important.
 The results can be derived at asset and portfolio level.
+The tenant engagement activities the Fund has are administrated in our administration system.

-6. Employee satisfaction & development
+5. Employee satisfaction & development

-a.s.r. conducts with the Employee Mood Monitor (eMood[®]) a weekly short survey with varying questions in the areas of employee satisfaction, productivity and vitality.
+a.s.r. conducts with the Employee Mood Monitor (eMood®) a weekly short survey with varying questions in the areas of employee satisfaction, productivity and vitality.
 The results are provided on an anonymous basis in a dashboard.
 An internal a.s.r. financial system measures the percentage of annual salaries is devoted to training and development.